Klipper3d/klipper/docs/MCU_Commands.md

 integer value for the micro-controller.
 This is common with parameters named "pin" (or that have a suffix of "_pin").

+Note that Klipper uses the [GNU GPLv3 license](../COPYING).
+The Klipper host to micro-controller interface described here is an internal abstraction used to facilitate communication within the Klipper code.
+Any code utilizing this Klipper interface is also subject to the GNU GPLv3 licensing requirements.
+See the Klipper [API Server](API_Server.md) documentation if interested in interacting with Klipper from external code.

 ## Startup Commands

 It may be necessary to take certain one-time actions to configure the